Euclid: Calibrating photometric redshifts with spectroscopic cross-correlations: Method

 where $\rm x$ can denote either the spectroscopic tracer or photometric target sample.
 Since the auto-correlation function is evaluated in a single, narrow redshift bin, the normalised redshift selection function $n_{\rm x}\rightarrow1/\Delta z$.
 Using these relations, Eq. (\ref{eq:cc1}) can be expressed as

-However, in practice $\omega_{\rm{pp}}(r,z)$ is difficult to obtain, since we do not know the photometric sample redshifts \emph{a priori}, and thus cannot bin target galaxies to measure the correct auto-correlations and anchor the photometric sample galaxy bias.
-The result is that the $n_{\rm{p}}(z)$ is biased, and requires a correction scheme to account for any redshift-evolution of the photometric sample galaxy bias.
-Several bias mitigation strategies can be employed. \begin{itemize} \item Method 1: No corrections are applied.
-This is useful to test the success of the following bias correction methods. \item Method 2: The spectroscopic biases are computed from the auto-correlation functions and are incorporated in the $n_{\rm p}(z)$ computation. \item Method 3: `Self-consistent bias mitigation' uses a 1-parameter redshift power law $\mathcal{B}_{\alpha}(z)$ fitted to the observed auto- and cross-correlations \citep{Davis2018, Busch2020}
+However, in practice $\omega_{\rm{pp}}(r,z)$ is difficult to obtain, since we do not know the photometric sample redshifts {a priori}, and thus cannot bin target galaxies to measure the correct auto-correlations and anchor the photometric sample galaxy bias.
+The result is that the $n_{\rm{p}}(z)$ is biased and requires a correction scheme to account for any redshift evolution of the photometric sample galaxy bias.
+Several bias mitigation strategies can be employed.

+Method 1: No corrections are applied.
+This is useful to test the success of the following bias correction methods.
+This means we assume $n_{\rm p}(z) \propto \omega_{\rm sp}(r,z)$.

+Method 2: The spectroscopic biases are computed from the auto-correlation functions and are incorporated in the $n_{\rm p}(z)$ computation.
+This means we use Eq.~(\ref{eq:cc2}) but $\omega_{\rm pp}(r,z)$ is evaluated for the entire tomographic bin instead of within thin redshift slices.

+Method 3: `Self-consistent bias mitigation' uses a one-parameter redshift power law, $\mathcal{B}_{\alpha}(z),$ fitted to the observed auto- and cross-correlations to account for redshift evolution in $b_{\rm p}$ \citep{Davis2018, Busch2020}